|

 What is Domestic Violence?
 Abuse is a pattern of coercive control that one person exercises over another.
 Abuse is a behavior that physically harms, arouses fear, prevents a partner from doing what they wish or forces them to behave in ways they do not want.
 It includes the use of physical and sexual violence, threats and intimidation, emotional abuse and economic deprivation.

 Who does Domestic Violence affect?
-Each year, intimate person violence results in an estimated 1,200 deaths and 2 million injuries among women and nearly 600,000 injuries among men.
+Each year, intimate partner violence (IPV) results in an estimated 1,200 deaths and 2 million injuries among women and nearly 600,000 injuries among men.
 Domestic violence is sometimes confusing - the perpetrator is not necessarily a bad person or unloving or even badly intentioned - nonetheless, what they are doing is very wrong and needs to be stopped.
 Behavior often starts modestly and then escalates.
-It is helpful to recognize then signs early in the cycle, to have a safety plan, and to get help to bring it to end one way or another.
+It is helpful to recognize the signs early in the cycle, to have a safety plan, and to get help to bring it to end one way or another.
 There are many ways to resolve an abuse problem including anger management courses for the abuser, to temporary separation, permanent separation, and others.
-Do not keep it a secret or "in the family" - you have a much better chance to resolve an abusive situation if you have help.

 What doesn't work?
-Do not keep it a secret or "in the family".
+Do not keep it a secret "in the family".
 You have a much better chance to resolve an abusive situation if you have help.

 Don't make threats.
 Often, leaving the relationship or threatening to leave the relationship escalates the abuse as the controller feels they are losing control.
 Also, a poorly planned exit is likely to fail (e.g., financially, second thoughts, being found, etc.).
 Leaving the relationship requires serious planning and you should contact a domestic violence agency for professional assistance in doing this.